 Score before you're scored

-The free PSI Snapshot is the preliminary read: 15 questions, three per pillar, an instant composite with a band per pillar and a peer benchmark.
-The full Assessment deepens that to 47 control checkpoints and attaches dollar ranges to what it finds.
+The free PSI™ Snapshot is the preliminary read: 15 directional indicators, three per pillar, with an immediate on-screen directional result.
+It is not the formal PSI score.
+The full Assessment deepens that to 47 evidence-based checkpoints and attaches evidence-supported exposure ranges to what it finds.
 Either way, the pillar structure is the point: exposure stops being a feeling and becomes a number with an owner.

 Jay Crider